 But Hilda Hot Flash and her evil stepsisters haven’t gotten the message.
-The fun rages on long after the date has come and gone.
+The fun rages on long after that date has come and gone.

 What’s up with that??

-The ability to cruise through menopause without the need for a fan relates in large part to your balance of estrogen and progesterone.
-If the levels of these 2 drift down slowly in a balanced way, you’re likely to avoid hot flashes and night sweats which are caused by abrupt drops in estrogen.
+The ability to cruise through menopause with nary a hot flash or mood swing relates to your balance of estrogen and progesterone.
+If the levels of these two hormones play nicely and drift down slowly, you’re likely to avoid hot flashes, night sweats and most of the other 34 symptoms of perimenopause.

-Overweight women generally have fewer problems with hot flashes and night sweats because fat tissue makes estrogen.
-However, they may experience more problems with symptoms that relate to estrogen dominance such as mood swings, decreased sex drive, fatigue and insomnia.
+Your experience can also depend on your body type.
+If you’re carrying extra weight, you’ll generally have fewer problems with hot flashes and night sweats because fat tissue makes estrogen.
+However, you may experience more problems with symptoms that relate to estrogen dominance such as mood swings, decreased sex drive, fatigue and insomnia.